Itera/avdelingstur_okt2019/README.md

 You should now be able to open the dashboard on http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

 If you open the page you will be asked to authenticate.
-For this we will

-You will need to create a user.
+For this we will need to create a user.

 Run the following commands:

-// TODO - not sure what syntax for the secrets bit on windows
+// TODO - not sure what syntax for the secrets bit on windows - grep and awk etc.

 ```shell
 $ kubectl apply -f kubernetes-dashboard/dashboard-serviceaccount.yml